narek0092/Python-code/README.md

 # Python-code

 Both scripts can be executed with python 2.7 or 3.4 and with SO windows or Ubuntu.

-"inicial.py" is the first one that I crate, not using OOP (object-oriented programming), "object.py" is the second one that I create using OOP paradigm, it uses "inicial.py" as a module in order to reuse functions and variables.
+"inicial.py" is the first one that I crate, not using OOP (object-oriented programming), "object.py" is the second one that I create using OOP paradigm, "object.py" uses "inicial.py" as a module in order to reuse functions and variables.

 Both scripts generate the same result in the folder "RESULTADOS_INICIAL" or "RESULTADOS_OBJECT" depending on which script do you execute: